Ficus lyrata (Fiddle Leaf Fig) Tree Leaves

 Ficus lyrata (Fiddle Leaf Fig Tree) – Description and Uses

-Ficus lyrata (Fiddle Leaf Fig Tree) - Morphological Elements
+Ficus lyrata (Fiddle Leaf Fig Tree) - Landscape Attributes

 It consists usually of a single trunk and a canopy of spherical or hemispherical shape, which is symmetrical with an irregular outline.
 Its foliage, of coarse texture, is dense, and has an upright or spreading appearance.
 As an indoor plant it gets significantly smaller dimentions and has rather upright appearance.